reemamemon/GenAI_Hack/README.md

 ## Installation

-To install Quranic, follow these steps:
+To install , follow these steps:

 1. Clone the repository: